Nao's analysis results

 - Strong sense of responsibility

-Tendencies seen through Type 2 characteristics: Ultimate individualism.
-Values personal space and seeks no reward, but can easily give others a cold impression.
+My tendencies as seen through Type 2 characteristics: Ultimate individualism.
+Values personal space, seeks no reward, but often gives others a cold impression.

-- Emotionally perceptive yet simultaneously inclined to avoid others
+- Emotionally responsive yet simultaneously tends to avoid people

 - Uncomfortable caring for others